 Our machines are also fitted with bar feeders, enabling us to continuously feed machining stock into the machines in one complete operation, without the need to handle the unprocessed materials.

 CNC turning is defined as a method of machining a part with the use of a pointed cutting tool.
 The machine shapes a material by feeding the cutting tool onto the material in question, while the material is being rapidly turned/rotated.
 This rotation is achieved using a CNC lathe.
 The material being shaped is secured to the lathe, which then rapidly spins the material in order for it to be shaped by the cutting tool.

 Machines of this nature have a dual axis movement capability, enabling it to produce a wide variety of complex shapes including plain, contoured, threaded, tapered, filleted and radius profiles.

-With CNC turning, minimal human intervention is required.
+With CNC lathe and turning, minimal human intervention is required.
 The main human operation that needs to be performed with a CNC machine is programming the necessary commands into the machine.
-Because the machine follows a pre-programmed computer based design, it is able to achieve a precise turn and exact tolerances, which ultimately results in a flawless end product of superior quality.
+Because the machine follows a pre-programmed computer-based design, it is able to achieve a precise turn and exact tolerances, which ultimately results in a flawless end product of superior quality.

 GET IN TOUCH